Technical-User-Git/public-assets/ora/ora-client32-only-setup.md

 ## Temp folder and source cleaning

-In a cmd terminal run the command:
+In a cmd terminal run the commands:

 **`cd C:\Temp`**